nrfconnect/sdk-nrf/scripts/hid_configurator/README.rst

 **********************

 Every nRF Desktop device must be discovered by the script before it can be configured.
-The script fetches the hardware ID and board name, and scans for the configurable modules.
+The script fetches the hardware ID and board name and scans for the configurable modules.
 For each module, it obtains the list of available options.
 For details about options available within each module, see the module documentation.

-From the user perspective, the nRF Desktop device is handled in the same way no matter if it is connected to the host directly or through the nRF Desktop dongle.
+From the user perspective, the nRF Desktop device is handled in the same way, regardless of it being connected to the host directly or through the nRF Desktop dongle.
-During the device discovery, the script asks for the Bluetooth connected nRF Desktop peripherals.
+During the device discovery, the script asks for the nRF Desktop peripherals connected through Bluetooth.
-In case the currently discovered device has connected peripherals, these peripherals are discovered and then they can be configured too.
+In case the currently discovered device has connected peripherals, these peripherals are discovered, readying them for configuration.

 Dependencies
 ************